-The law defines a lemon as a new motor vehicle (passenger car, van or truck) that:
+The law defines a lemon as a new motor vehicle (passenger car, van, motorcycle, or small truck) that:

 Defects which substantially impair the vehicle's use, market value and safety.
 Not covered are defects caused by the consumer's abuse, neglect or unauthorized alteration of the car, or defects that do not show within the first 12,000 miles or 12 months, whichever occurs first.

 You must notify the manufacturer (or its agent) of the defect during the term of the express warranty.
 The manufacturer must make any repair efforts at no cost to the consumer and within a reasonable amount of time.
 The law presumes a reasonable amount of time to be either three repair attempts for the same defect or thirty days out of service for repairs.
 The 30 days do not have to be consecutive.

 If the defect cannot be repaired, the manufacturer has one final opportunity to repair the defect to conform with the warranty (10 business days after delivery to repair shop designated by manufacturer).
 If this repair attempt is also unsuccessful, the manufacturer then has the option of whether to replace the vehicle or rescind the agreement and refund the money.
 If the manufacturer elects to rescind the agreement and refund the money, the refund must be for the full purchase price of the vehicle, less a reasonable allowance for the consumer's use.
 The full purchase price includes applicable finance charges and all governmental fees, such as sales tax, license fees and registration fees.

 Before you request a refund or replacement you must first participate in any arbitration procedure the manufacturer may have established.
 Decisions are binding on the manufacturer.
-This type mediation is know as an "informal dispute settlement procedure."
+This type mediation is known as an "informal dispute settlement procedure."
 The "informal dispute settlement procedure" must: